KEAM Entrance Examination 2025

 Non-Keralite Category-II (NK II)

-- NK II candidates are also eligible for admission to Government Seats and Management Quota seats in Private Self Financing Engineering / Architecture Colleges.
+- NK II candidates are also eligible for admission to Government seats and Management Quota seats in Private Self-financing Engineering/Architecture Colleges.

 Academic Eligibility